 3. Airline- and location-independent: the Book and Claim system allows (corporate) buyers to source SAF based on their total aviation footprint in one transaction, rather than sourcing through each airline individually.
 This means that SAF can be sourced for flights with airlines or out of airports that do not have SAF supply available.

 4. Achieve any desired reduction: sourcing SAF on a Book and Claim basis allows corporates to purchase any volume of SAF, including 100% of fuel needs or a carbon neutral scenario, without technical limitations such as blending limits.

 SkyNRG can supply SAF on a Book and Claim basis.
 SAF purchased through the Book and Claim system can be reported as a standalone disclosure under a company’s voluntary carbon emissions reporting.
-We are working alongside organizations such as the World Economic Forum (WEF) to make sure that a globally accepted reporting system for SAF is developed.
-You can read more about the development of this system in our blog here.
+We are working with the industry to make sure that a globally accepted reporting system for SAF is developed.